Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 >
 >_Remove this subsection if your entry does not have any prerequisites other than Sitecore_

+- Uses docker - so no need to configure it.
 - Sitecore SXA Headless
 - NextJS
+- NextAuth
+- MemCache
+- Any providers that you use.

 ## Installation instructions